frederic-perez/AmE-dictionary/data/idioms.md

 __easy peasy__ :two::hammer:
 __easy street, on__ A secure and comfortable financial situation. _Grandpa will be on easy street once his pension checks start rolling in._
 __easy-breeze__ :dart:
+__eat (one’s) lunch__ _slang_ To defeat one. _The upstart ABC Computer Company is eating IBM’s lunch._
 __eat, drink, and be merry__ A call for others to enjoy themselves, usually in the context of a party or other festive gathering. _Come on, people, this is a party—eat, drink, and be merry!_
 __echo chamber__
+__educated guess__
 __elbow grease__ :four: Hard physical effort. _I tend to rely on elbow grease and hotel room sinks._
 __elbow room__ __1__ Enough space to move around an area easily. _Ugh, the mall is so crowded today that there’s hardly any elbow room at all!_ __2__ The freedom and ability to act as one wants. _Well, you’re her cabinet—if you’re worried about her having too much elbow room as student council president, you should impose limitations._
-__elephant in the room__ :two: An obvious problem that people do not want to talk about.
+__elephant in the room__ :three: An obvious truth or fact, especially one regarded as embarrassing or undesirable, that is being intentionally ignored or left unaddressed. _We all sat sipping our tea quietly, no one wanting to bring up the elephant in the room about Joel’s expulsion from college._
-__elevator pitch__ A short sales presentation for a product/service/person/idea.
+__elevator pitch__ :two: A short sales presentation for a product/service/person/idea.
-__Elvis has left the building__ :three: Said when an event or performance has come to an end, or when someone or something has left a place, especially in a dramatic fashion.
+__Elvis has left the building__ :four: Said when an event or performance has come to an end, or when someone or something has left a place, especially in a dramatic fashion.
 The phrase refers to an announcement famously made at the end of Elvis Presley concerts alerting people that he vacated the premises and no further encores would be played.
 __empty nester__ _n_ :two: A parent whose children have grown and moved away from home. _He and wife Bekki are empty nesters._
 __end (something) on a high note__ :two: To finish, complete, or leave (something) at a successful, impressive, or climactic point.
-__end game__
+__end game__ :two::hammer:
 __end of one’s rope__
 __end of story__ A phrase used to end a conversation or topic of discussion, especially when one wants to discourage debate. _I didn’t do anything wrong here, OK?
 End of story._
 __end run__ :two: An evasive or diversionary action or maneuver around some obstacle or difficulty.
 An allusion to a play in American football, in which the carrier of the ball runs wide to evade the defensive line. _Many wealthy citizens try to perform an end run around their country’s tax laws by filtering their money in offshore accounts._
 __endgame__ :three: The final stages of a process, development, or activity.
-__engine room__ The main source of talent, power, or ability in a team or group, likened to the room that houses a ship’s engine. _Sarah is our engine room, so with her injured, I’m not sure how we’ll be able to win on Saturday._
+__engine room__ :two::dart: The main source of talent, power, or ability in a team or group, likened to the room that houses a ship’s engine. _Sarah is our engine room, so with her injured, I’m not sure how we’ll be able to win on Saturday._
 __enough (something) to choke Caligula’s horse__ A lot of something.
 The phrase likely mentions Caligula because the Roman emperor was known for his penchant for excess. _A: “Do you think I got enough balloons?”
 B: “Are you kidding?
 There are enough balloons here to choke Caligula’s horse!”_
 __entry level__
 __envelope > push the envelope__ To go beyond established limits; to pioneer.
 __err on the side of caution__
 __et alia__
 __etch (something) in(to) (something)__ To cut something, such as a design or message, into some material or surface. _Here, use this to try to etch your name into the glass._
-__eureka moment__ A moment or instance at which a sudden, revelatory idea, realization, or solution to a problem comes to mind.
+__eureka moment__ :two: A moment or instance at which a sudden, revelatory idea, realization, or solution to a problem comes to mind.
 __even more so__ :two::hammer:
 __even so__ In spite of something; regardless. _I know you’re not happy with mom right now, but, even so, you should tell her that you arrived in London safely._
 __ever since__ :dart::two::hammer: _I’ve been a fan ever since._